daviddarnes/daviddarnes.github.io/_drafts/2015-07-11-new-site-structure.md

 ## darn.es

-My top level domain [darn.es](http://darn.es) just redirects to my WordPress site.
+My naked domain [darn.es](http://darn.es) just redirects to my WordPress site.
 I want to change this.
 I want it to be a single page providing just the essentials about myself, including links to the things I mainly work on.
 A bit like an online business card.
 Which means I can use GitHub Pages for this site as well.
 The only thing I can't do on GitHub Pages is my custom background.

 If you hadn't noticed, on [my current main site](http://darn.es) the background is actually a blurred image of my latest [Instagram photo](http://instagram.com/daviddarnes).
 I **really** like it, @createdbypete and @studioromeo helped me create it a few years ago.
 It's just a super basic WordPress plugin, which means it runs on PHP.